Explore Brecon

 Frequently asked questions

-The Brecon Beacons National Park gateway, the Brecon Jazz Festival (one of Wales's great annual events), the Cathedral, the Monmouthshire and Brecon Canal, and a Welsh market town of extraordinary natural beauty Roam surfaces the hidden gems that make Brecon worth exploring.
+Brecon is a place in Brecon Beacons known for the Brecon Beacons National Park gateway, the Brecon Jazz Festival (one of Wales's great annual events), the Cathedral, the Monmouthshire and Brecon Canal, and a Welsh market town of extraordinary natural beauty.
+Brecon — Aberhonddu in Welsh — has been the market centre for the Brecon Beacons uplands since the Norman period.
+The population is around 8,000.

-Yes — Roam is live in Brecon and across Powys.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Brecon and across Brecon Beacons.
+It is available on iOS and Android.